10 Facts about New Year

 Our New Year Countdown tells you exactly how many days, hours, minutes, and seconds there are left of 2022, so you can raise your glass at precisely the right time.

 And Then Do It Again

-If you live close to a time zone border, you can celebrate twice, first on the one with the earliest time, then cross the border and celebrate again.
-And if you cross the International Date Line to the east, you can party for another 24 hours.
-Have a look at the New Year Schedule to see when other locations will be entering 2021.
+If you live close to a time zone border, you can celebrate twice: the people that live on the International Date Line to the east, you can party for another 24 hours.
+Look at our New Year Schedule to see when other locations will be entering 2023.